 The recommended pattern is CQRS, which segregates the responsibility for a dataset’s writes — Command — and reads — Query.
-Implementing CQRS by using separate databases optimizes the data structure, or data model, to the data access pattern on both sides of the segregation and their individual SLAs.
-Since our goal is to optimize performance, the direction of data replication will typically flow into Redis from a disk-based database — i.e. MongoDB, Cassandra, RDBMS, etc. Easy, right?
+Implementing CQRS by using separate databases optimizes the data structure, or data model, to the data access pattern, and individual SLAs, on both sides of the segregation.
+Since our goal is to read-optimize our queries, the direction of data replication will flow into Redis from a disk-based database — i.e. MongoDB, Cassandra, RDBMS, etc. Easy, right?

 Design Pattern: Shared Data -> Reusability

-Now that we’ve addressed optimizing performance when Redis is not the system-of-record, our next challenge is to handle shared data between microservices that are separated by different bounded contexts or a database outside of the microservice architecture.
+Now that we’ve addressed optimizing performance when Redis is not the system-of-record, our next challenge is to handle shared data between microservices that are separated by different bounded contexts.
+Here’s a few solution patterns that can be simplified with Redis:

 - Shared Database – allow cross-dependencies between separate bounded contexts

-- Domain-Driven Design — include all microservices sharing data within a single bounded context
+- Domain-Driven Design – include microservices sharing data

-Here’s the catch — while these patterns address shared data between a few bounded contexts, none of them would scale at a global level.
+But wait a minute — while these options address shared data between a few bounded contexts, how do we address this concern on a global scale?

-For global data, the recommended pattern is an isolated database for the API Gateway.
-Since this database could potentially be accessed by every transaction that flows through the architecture, we must consider business continuity, scalability, and performance as critical success criteria for its selection.
+The recommended pattern for global data is an isolated database dedicated to the API gateway.
+However, since this database could potentially be accessed by every transaction that flows through the architecture, we must consider business continuity, scalability, and performance as critical success criteria for its selection.
 Luckily, this is where Redis Enterprise shines across thousands of production deployments.

-Redis Enterprise is a de facto standard for mission-critical session data, authentication tokens, and ephemeral data storage with a sub-millisecond performance at scale and 99.999% SLAs with Active-Active cross-cluster replication and multi-availability zone deployments.
+Redis Enterprise is the de facto standard for mission-critical session data, authentication tokens and ephemeral data storage due to its sub-millisecond performance at scale and 99.999% SLAs with its Active-Active cross-cluster replication.

 But like everything in life, microservices come with tradeoffs.
-Luckily, the pitfalls shared by early adopters and thought leaders on best practice design patterns are well documented.
+Luckily, best practice design patterns are well documented and platforms like Redis can help us simplify their implementation.
 While this article only scratches the surface of awaiting challenges, my hope is that it empowers readers to identify patterns where they once saw chaos and reduces implementation complexity by using Redis beyond caching.